 Essays are graded by the Essay Evaluation Committee (EEC).
 The ARRT recognizes that essay scoring has an element of subjectivity.
-This potential limitation is addressed through: (a) the use of detailed scoring rubrics1 specific to each case and question; (b) orienting evaluators by holding a practice scoring session prior to actual grading; (c) having each essay graded by three evaluators; (d) maintaining anonymity;
+This potential limitation is addressed through: (a) the use of detailed scoring rubrics (1) specific to each case and question; (b) orienting evaluators by holding a practice scoring session prior to actual grading; (c) having each essay graded by three evaluators; (d) maintaining anonymity; (e) arranging essay responses such that evaluators grade all responses to a particular question before scoring the responses to the next question; (f) randomizing responses so that no single candidate is always graded first, last, or in the middle; (g) discussing essays for which initial scores exhibit disagreement; (h) providing evaluators feedback regarding their ratings.
+A scoring rubric is a detailed set of scoring guidelines.
+The rubric for each question occupies about a full page.
+The first part of the rubric delineates the information that the response to each question should or could contain.
+The second part presents rules for assigning scores to the information present in a response.

-Having each essay graded by three individuals, in combination with the scoring process outlined above, helps to ensure the reliability and validity of essay scores.2
+Having each essay graded by three individuals, in combination with the scoring process outlined above, helps to ensure the reliability and validity of essay scores.
+Additional analyses indicate that essay evaluators (graders) exhibit high levels of agreement for the scores they assign as an outcome from this comprehensive scoring process.
+The median interrater correlations for the two exam administrations were .73 and .74.